TEN-framework/TEN-Agent/README.md

 <h3>Connect to Your Agent</h3>

-You can use the showcase project, in `/playground` folder, to test with the server you just started, on 8080.
+You can use the showcase voice agent, in `/playground` folder, to test with the server you just started.

-The showcase project is built on NextJS 14, hence it needs Node 18 or later.
+The project is built on NextJS 14, hence it needs Node 18 or later.

 ```bash
 # Set up an .env file